Mesothelioma Symposium Opens Wednesday

 Sessions on Peritoneal Mesothelioma

 There will be several sessions devoted to peritoneal mesothelioma, which is less common than pleural mesothelioma.
 It involves the lining around the abdominal organs and the abdominal cavity.
-Among those speaking will be Paul Sugarbaker, M.D., Washington Cancer Institute; Robert Taub, M.D., Columbia; David Bartlett, M.D., University of Pittsburgh and Laura Lambert, M.D., University of Massachusetts.
+Among those speaking will be Dr. Paul Sugarbaker, Washington Cancer Institute; Dr. Robert Taub, Columbia; Dr. David Bartlett, University of Pittsburgh and Dr. Laura Lambert, University of Massachusetts.